johannanguyen/fetal_health/description.md

   - Area under the Precision-Recall Curve
   - (For both models in 3)

-- Without considering the class label attribute, use k-means clustering to cluster the records in different clusters and visualize them (use k to be 5, 10, 15).
+<s>- Without considering the class label attribute, use k-means clustering to cluster the records in different clusters and visualize them (use k to be 5, 10, 15).
 (2.5)
   - Distance between 2 data points (cluster)
-  - Group data depending on euclidean distance
+  - Group data depending on euclidean distance </s>

 <h2>What to submit?</h2>